Updated: Dec 14, 2022

 Example 4: A house party host did not warn guests about slippery, uneven, or broken floors.

-Note that you are not limited to these California slip and fall cases examples.
+Note that you are not limited to these examples of California slip and fall cases.
 You could face different hazards somewhere else.
-If you're not sure, you should consult with a Slip Fall Lawyer in Los Angeles.
+If you're not sure, you should consult with California Slip and Fall Accident Lawyers.

 To file a personal injury claim in California, you'll have to do the following: